Updated March 16, 2023

 There is a rich set of python libraries available for various data-driven operations in python.
-In this article, we discussed the most popular and widely used python libraries across the data science community.
-Based on the problem statement and Organizational practices appropriate python libraries are chosen in practice.
+This article discussed the most popular and widely used python libraries across the data science community.
+Based on the problem statement and Organizational practices, appropriate python libraries are chosen in practice.

 This has been a guide to Python Libraries For Data Science.
-Here we have discuss the overview and different libraries of python for data science.
+Here we have discussed the overview and different libraries of python for data science.
 You can also go through our other suggested articles to learn more –